kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 [0]: https://www.youtube.com/user/9002845859
 [1]: https://www.youtube.com/watch?v=JGZ7FjZCYB8

-One difficulty is that you typically want to know what voltage you're getting, so you probably want to add some voltmeters on the output.
+One difficulty is that you typically want to know what voltage you’re getting, so you probably want to add some voltmeters on the output.
-Also it's common to want voltage down to zero; for low-power loads you can do this very easily with a linear output stage consisting of an emitter follower following a potentiometer.
+Also it’s common to want voltage down to zero; for low-power loads you can do this very easily with a linear output stage consisting of an emitter follower following a potentiometer.